PeakIndicators/Getting-Started-On-Azure-ML/studio-designer.md

 ### Train a machine learning model
 Now that we have the modules in place to process the data, we can set up the training modules.

-Designer provides around 19 different Machine Learning Algorithms that can be selected.
 This training steps can be divided into:

 * Split the data
 * Train the model